 Each incoming student works closely with a new-student advisor in the Academic and Career Advising Office.
-These advisors help students select courses each semester, explore possible majors, plan a full academic program, and explore opportunities outside the classroom.
-A student may declare a major at any time after new student orientation.
+These advisors help students select courses each semester, explore possible majors, start to connect skills and interests to possible career ideas and develop an educational plan which includes academic opportunities outside the classroom.
+Students may declare a major at any time after their first term begins, although it is recommended they declare during their second term.
 Once a major has been declared, the student will be advised by a faculty member in that academic program.
-Some minors also require that students declare a minor advisor.

-The college offers extensive help to students for improving their learning skills.
-The Learning Excellence Center (LEC) as part of the Teaching/ Learning Excellence Center, provides students help with reading, writing, quantitative reasoning, classroom, study, homework, and time management skills.
-Students with academic conditional admittance, those on academic probation, and students with a cumulative grade point average less than 2.0 may be required to attend LEC sessions and improve their learning skills.
+The college offers extensive help to students for strengthening and improving their learning skills.
+The Center for Teaching and Learning (CTL) provides students help with reading; writing; quantitative reasoning; and classroom, study, homework, and time management skills.
+Students who are conditionally admitted for academic reasons, those on academic probation, and students with a cumulative grade point average less than 2.0 may be required to attend CTL sessions and improve their learning skills.
+All students are encouraged to make use of the opportunities provided by CTL.

 Majors, minors, and courses available at Principia College are described in Sections 2 and 3 of this catalog.
 Students desiring to go beyond regular curricular offerings should consult the sections in this catalog on independent study (pp. 190-191) and special majors (p.
-74).
+76).

 Principia also offers three types of off-campus programs: Principia abroads, field programs, and academic internships.
-These are described at the end of the Academic Programs section of this catalog (see pp. 80-81).
+These are described at the end of the Academic Programs section of this catalog (see pp. 83-84).